rupeshbug/reguLens/README.md

 ## Retrieval Ablation and Validation

-ReguLens includes a simple but effective ablation test to validate **metadata-aware retrieval and version control**.
+SECPolicyLens includes a simple but effective ablation test to validate **metadata-aware retrieval and version control**.

 The same regulatory question is executed under three settings: